The Quiet Power of Introverts

 Being introverted does not mean that you need to be anxious.
 You can embrace your introverted self, and also feel peaceful and confident in who you are.

 In a recent initial consultation, one of my career coaching clients was describing his result on the Myers-Briggs Type Inventory, one of the most well-known assessment tools that gauge where people fall on the introvert-extrovert spectrum, and something that we often offer to career coaching clients here at Growing Self.

 “My test results said that I’m an introvert,” he said, “but I don’t think of myself that way.
 I get along well with people, and I know how to work a room.”

 We talked about introversion as a personality trait using the three characteristics listed above, and he started nodding his head with vigor.
 “I’m definitely an introvert,” he said.
 “I NEED alone time.”

 Social skills are learned behaviors and often rooted in simple techniques, and I talk with my clients about them often, whether clients are introverts or extroverts, particularly when they’re in an active job search.
 Some of the topics we discuss include:

 - Easy conversation starters

-The truth is, if there’s a generalization to be made about social skills, I can defend the idea that introverts are often BETTER at social skills than extroverts because we tend to attune to others a deep level, picking up on social cues quickly, and using our listening superpower well in social situations.
+The truth is, if there’s a generalization to be made about social skills, I can defend the idea that introverts are often BETTER at social skills than extroverts because we tend to attune to others a deep level, pick up on social cues quickly, and use our listening superpower well in social situations.